pierrebedu/PERSONNAL-PROJECT-DASH_WEB_APP/README.md

 # DASH_WEB_APP
-Creating a raw dashboard using Plotly's Dash.
+Creating a raw dashboard using Plotly's Dash for learning puproses.

-//Work in progress//
-At this stage, not doing anything fancy, but functionnal.
+//Work in progress- features will be added from time to time// At this stage, not doing anything fancy, but functionnal.

 HOW TO USE THIS?